j-kry/NSO-Helper/README.md

 # NSO Helper

-Semi-automates weekly spreadsheet creation for my job
+Small python application for semi-automating the creation of a weekly spreadsheet

 Uses tkinter for GUI and openpyxl for Excel stuff